TamasSomi/AI-PersonalTrainer/README.md

 ### Gallery ###

 * The user can navigate to the gallery from the menu.
-* The site will open in a new tab and the user can navigate back to the main page easily through the nav bar.
+* The user can navigate back to the main page easily through the nav bar or clicking on the logo.
 * The images are not streched or pixeled.
 * They have alt attribute for accessibility.
 * The images are appropriate to the content.